Addressing scaling challenges of bioreactor sparging using mass flow control

 Challenge: Bubble features determine O2 mass transfer & CO2 stripping rates

-The shape and size of the bubble determines the amount of shear stress that the cells will experience, the effectiveness of CO2 stripping from the system, and the overall oxygen mass transfer rate to the cells.
+The shape and size of the bubble determine the amount of shear stress that the cells will experience, the effectiveness of CO2 stripping from the system, and the overall oxygen mass transfer rate to the cells.
 It is therefore important to optimize bioreactor spargers to ensure oxygen bubbles are evenly sized and distributed, and will not damage the cells.

-Solution: Pulse modulated sparging using mass flow controllers
+Solution: Pulse-modulated sparging using mass flow controllers

-Pulse modulated sparging is a method of sparging by which engineers can best regulate bubble size and speed of release into the bioreactor.
+Pulse-modulated sparging is a method of sparging by which engineers can best regulate bubble size and speed of release into the bioreactor.
 A low-flow mass flow controller slowly introduces oxygen into a porous sparger disc.
 The disc does not immediately release the gas.
-Instead, pressure builds up until it reaches a critical point, when the bubbles are gently released into the bioreactor.
+Instead, pressure builds up until it reaches a critical point when the bubbles are gently released into the bioreactor.

 Using this method of sparging, the oxygen mass flow rate can be adjusted to control the release rate of the bubbles into the bioreactor.
 The holes in the sparger disc are small enough that bubbles will form predictably.
 This bioreactor sparging technology is therefore scalable across vessel sizes, with an oxygen transfer rate that is proportional to the gas flow rate.